domabyte/Framecrypt/README.md

   8. Paste this JSON in Youtube-Upload subfolder and this json to ```client_secrets.json```.

-  9. Now go to ```OAuth consent screen``` in google cloud and add Test Users [NOTE]: Only Tests users gmail can signin to youtube v3 api.
+  9. Now go to ```OAuth consent screen``` in google cloud and add Test Users.

+    [NOTE]: Only Tests users gmail can signin to youtube v3 api.

 ## Uploading a file